PpushkarJjain/spin-glow-win-it-09/knowledge_base.md

 *   **Code Refinements**:
     *   The project's Tailwind CSS configuration has been enhanced with updated gradient classes.
     *   The `SpinnerPage` and `SpinnerWheel` components have been refactored for better code organization and readability.
+*   **Terms & Conditions**:
+    *   Added a Terms & Conditions page to the application.
+*   **Admin Panel**:
+    *   The admin password expiry time has been updated.
+    *   The reset icon has been replaced with a trash icon for better clarity.
+*   **Result Popup**:
+    *   A new custom animated result popup has been implemented for a better user experience.

 #### 6. **AI Agent Guidance Notes (Optional)**